ChamsBouzaiene/twitter_feel/README.md

     python tw_feel_wco.py

- the script will ask for how many tweets u want to grab the limit is 100 the u chose your topic and lastly u chose the language   en=english,ar:arabic,fr=french the script will translate the tweets using the textblob translate(to='') function and he will give u a detailed csv file and a html file with all the data
+ the script will ask for how many tweets u want to grab. the limit is 100, then u choose your topic and lastly u choose the language   en=english,ar:arabic,fr=french the script will translate the tweets using the textblob translate(to='') function and it will give u a detailed csv file and a html file with all the data

 ### Sample